SUSE/prometheus-webhook-snmp/README.md

     $ ./prometheus-webhook-snmp run

+To start with HTTPS, pass the certificate and key parameters:

+    $ ./prometheus-webhook-snmp --cert "certificate.pem" --key "key.pem" run

+Note: Both '--cert' and '--key' are needed to enable HTTPS.
 # Send a test SNMP trap

 If you want to send a test SNMP trap, then simply execute the following command.
 This can be used to test your command line parameters.